Isokinetic Contraction Training

 When your muscles are stronger, every move you make is more efficient.
 You don’t waste movement because your every move makes the best use of the muscles involved.
 Stronger muscles mean fewer accidents and injuries.
 And stronger muscles give you more control.

 Isokinetic exercise in Brooklyn is designed to strengthen targeted muscle groups.
 And when you rely on your physical therapy professional, you’ll learn how to properly exercise using isokinetic training.
-Once you get started at TRI Physical Therapy in Brooklyn, you’ll get isokinetic contractions right every time.
+Once you get started at Physical Therapy center in Brooklyn, you’ll get isokinetic contractions right every time.

 Isokinetic Training Benefits

 You can build consistent strength and flexibility with isokinetic exercises.
 You do them at a persistent, steady speed, regardless of the force or level of resistance placed on your muscles.
 Isokinetic contractions are movements that control the speed at which your muscles shorten and contract.
 They’re the opposite of most exercise routines that involve isotonic exercises like squats and dumbbell lifts.
 Isotonic exercises isolate muscle groups, but expose them to uneven range of motion.